AkaKuro4Ever/hikari-project/NOTES.md

 [] Validations for Genre
 [] Update a user
 [] Update a book
-[] Make sure the create and edit forms can only be edited by the correct user [] Make sure the follow button doesn't pop up for the author themselves [] Is the book.users << current_user safe?
+[]ADD VALIDATION SO AN AUTHOR CAN'T HAVE 2 BOOKS WITH THE SAME TITLE [] Make sure the create and edit forms can only be edited by the correct user [] Make sure the follow button doesn't pop up for the author themselves [] Is the book.users << current_user safe?